 Whenever the tract proposed to be subdivided is of such unusual size or shape or is surrounded by such development or unusual conditions that the strict application of the requirements contained in this Chapter would result in substantial hardships or injustices, the Board of Supervisors upon recommendation of the Planning and Zoning Commission may modify or vary such requirements to the end that the subdivider is allowed to develop the property in a reasonable manner; provided, however, that all such variations and exceptions granted hereunder shall be in harmony with the intended spirit of this Chapter and granted with the view toward protecting the public interest and welfare.
-Any variance recommended by the Planning and Zoning Commission is required to be entered in writing in the minutes of the Planning and Zoning Commission and the reasoning on which the departure was justified shall be set forth and forwarded to the Board of Supervisors with the Commission for such variations and exceptions shall be included with the notice for the Public Hearing before the Commission for such variations and exceptions shall be included with the notice for the Public Hearing of the Preliminary Plat.
+Any variance recommended by the Planning and Zoning Commission is required to be entered in writing in the minutes of the Planning and Zoning Commission and the reasoning on which the departure was justified shall be set forth and forwarded to the Board of Supervisors with the Commission's recommendation on the Preliminary Plat.
+Notice of the Public Hearing before the Commission for such variations and exceptions shall be included with the notice for the Public Hearing of the Preliminary Plat.